NRCHKB/NRCHKB.github.io/content/wiki/nodes/service-node/index.md

 - By clicking button with a pencil icon next to it, you can edit currently selected Accessory
 - You can also create a new one by clicking the same button when *Add new homekit-standalone...* is selected. ![Adding new HomeKit Standalone Accessory](add-new-homekit-standalone-accessory.png)

-{{< alert icon="💡" >}}Accessory is used for particular services (television, speaker) in order to create a bridge specific to this service and thus avoid display problems in Home.app.{{< /alert >}}
+{{< alert icon="💡" >}}Accessory is used for particular services (television, smart speaker) in order to create a bridge specific to this service and thus avoid display problems in Home.app.{{< /alert >}}

 <!-- Ajouter note sur Accessory dans les services concernés -->

 ### Fields

-Below is a list of fields that you can complete, it is not mandatory but it can be used to identify the characteristics of your services.
+Below is a list of fields that you can fill, it is not mandatory but it can be used to identify the characteristics of your services.

 - Manufacturer
 - Serial Number